The Generals of the Yang Family: Basic story

-Severely outnumbered in the trap and with no sight of reinforcement, Yang Ye also learned the confirmed deaths of his eldest 3 sons.
+Severely outnumbered in the trap and with no sign of reinforcements, Yang Ye also learned about the confirmed deaths of his eldest three sons.
 To avoid being captured, he committed suicide by knocking his head against a stone tablet bearing Li Ling's name.
-His 6th son managed to fight a way out back to the Song territory, but was confronted by generals ordered by Pan Renmei to kill him.
-Instead, the generals who all respected Yang Ye told him about his 7th brother's death and let him go.
-On the way back to Kaifeng, the 6th son also befriended a man named Wang Qin, who unbeknownst to him was a Liao spy.
+His sixth son managed to fight a way out back to Song territory, but was confronted by generals ordered by Pan Renmei to kill him.
+Instead, the generals (who all respected Yang Ye) told him about his seventh brother's death and let him go.
+On the way back to Kaifeng, the sixth son befriended a man named Wang Qin, who unbeknownst to him was a Liao spy.

-When Emperor Taizong received the 6th son's report about Pan Renmei's crimes, he also received a report by Pan Renmei accusing the Yangs of treason.
-The first judge of the case was bribed by Pan Renmei's daughter Consort Pan and tried to help the Pans but that was stopped by the emperor's nephew Zhao Defang, also known as the "Eighth Virtuous Prince".
+When Emperor Taizong received the sixth son's report about Pan Renmei's crimes, he also received a report by Pan Renmei accusing the Yangs of treason.
+The first judge of the case was bribed by Pan Renmei's daughter Consort Pan and tried to help the Pans, but was stopped by the emperor's nephew Zhao Defang, also known as the "Eighth Virtuous Prince".
 The second judge escaped from his post for fear of offending the Pans.
-After a long time, the Eighth Virtuous Prince finally located a candidate for the post, a provincial official named Kou Zhun, who despite having only held tiny posts before, had a reputation of intelligence and moral principles.
-Finally Kou Zhun convicted Pan Renmei of multiple crimes and executed him with the help of the Eighth Virtuous Prince.
+After a long time, the Eighth Virtuous Prince finally located a candidate for the post, a provincial official named Kou Zhun, who despite having only held minor posts before, had a reputation of intelligence and moral principles.
+Finally, Kou Zhun convicted Pan Renmei of multiple crimes and executed him with the help of the Eighth Virtuous Prince.

-As the new commander of the Song army succeeding his father, the 6th son Yang Yanzhao continued to fight the Liao forces under the new emperor.
-Emperor Zhenzong honored the Yang family by building a stone epitaph, which was disrespected by Xie Jinwu - the son-in-law of Wang Qin who had since become a high official.
+Succeding his father as the new commander of the Song army, the sixth son Yang Yanzhao continued to fight the Liao forces under the new emperor.
+Emperor Zhenzong honored the Yang family by building a stone epitaph, which was disrespected by Xie Jinwu – the son-in-law of Wang Qin who had since become a high official.
 After Xie Jinwu received a heavy beating by the women in the Yang household, trouble began to arise which resulted in Yang Yanzhao being notified at the border.
-Worried about his mother, he, without permission, violated the military rules to rush back to the capital with a subordinate Jiao Zan, who couldn't control his anger and killed Xie Jinwu, creating more trouble.
+Worried about his mother, he violated military rules by rushing back to the capital without permission together with a subordinate Jiao Zan.
+Jiao couldn't control his anger and killed Xie Jinwu, creating more trouble.